-Giles Price’s photographic projects focus on the exploration of landscape and portraiture, often conceptualised in relation to one another and shot in series.
-Price has gained considerable attention as one of a new generation of image makers extending the genre of contemporary landscape photography.
+Price’s photographic practice focuses on the exploration of landscape and portraiture, often conceptualised in relation to one another and shot in series.
+He interested in how new types of technology including drones and thermal imagery can be used in visual storytelling.
+Price has gained considerable attention as one of a new generation of image-makers extending the genre of contemporary landscape photography.
 His work presents us with a challenging re-working of the aerial perspective that confronts and engages the traditionally incompatible modes of (military) surveillance imagery, large scale abstraction and social documentary.

 PDN Photo Annual 2018

 Taylor Wessing Portrait Prize 2014

 Taylor Wessing Portrait Prize 2013 – Second Prize Winner

 ‘E20 12 Under Construction’ – Vitra, London, 27 July – 6 Sept 2012

 ‘E20 12 Under Construction’ – The Crossing, Central Saint Martins, London, 26 June – 9 Sept 2012

 ‘After The War’ – Australian War Memorial, Canberra, Australia – Oct 2018 – Oct 2019